SouravCodery/socialpound-webapp/README.md

 ## Description

-Socialpound Webapp is the frontend for Socialpound, a social media platform like Instagram.
-This web app is built using Next.js and focuses on features like post creation, comment interaction, likes, and more.
-It is designed to work with the Socialpound API.
+Socialpound Webapp is the frontend for Socialpound, a learning-driven social media platform built for fun and experimentation.
+This Web App is written in Next.js and allows users to share posts, engage with likes and comments, and connect with friends via Video/Audio calls.
+It’s designed to work seamlessly with the Socialpound API to offer a modern, scalable social media experience.

-This project is still a work in progress, and more features will be added in the future.
+This project is a continuous work in progress and will evolve as new technologies and features are implemented.

 ## Table of Contents